Acute lymphoblastic leukemia, or acute lymphocytic leukemia, is a type of blood cancer that can affect both children and adults.

 As the concentration of these blast cells increases in the bone marrow and the blood, they crowd out the healthy cells that enable the body to function.
 As the person's blood count changes, symptoms start to appear.

-Symptoms of ALL usually start slowly and then escalate in severity as the number of blast cells in the blood rises.
+They usually start slowly but grow increasingly more severe as the concentration of blast cells rises in the blood.

 Signs and symptoms may include: